Understanding The Flag Theory and 5 Flags Approach

 It’s not that residency or citizenship rules change often in any single country.
 However, when they do change, they change quickly, typically within a few months.
 That leaves you with little time to take action to get in under existing rules, as you may have been intending.

-Top residency options right now include Panama, Colombia, Latvia, Uruguay, Ecuador, Malaysia, and the Dominican Republic.
+Top residency options right now include Panama, Colombia, Latvia, Uruguay, Ecuador, and the Dominican Republic.

 One important thing to consider before establishing residency in another country is the tax consequences.

-Example: Colombia taxes residents on their worldwide income after five years of residency and this country imposes a wealth tax (that you may or may not qualify for, as the tax kicks in at around US$1.7 million at current exchange rates).
-Establishing a backup residency in Colombia may not make sense, therefore, unless you plan to spend a lot of time in Colombia anyway.
+Example: Colombia taxes residents on their worldwide income once they are considered a fiscal resident, and imposes a wealth tax (that you may or may not qualify for, as the tax kicks in at about US$1.3 million at current exchange rates).
+Establishing a backup residency in Colombia may not make sense unless you plan to spend a lot of time in Colombia.

 Flag #3: Seek Second Citizenship